-The Harvard BlackLetter Law Journal (HBLJ) is excited to announce the 2020 Call for Content for our 37th volume.
-HBLJ is looking for submissions from activists, organizers, community members, incarcerated or formerly incarcerated people, lawyers, scholars, students, and others thinking about Black life.
+The Harvard BlackLetter Law Journal (HBLJ) is excited to announce the 2021-2022 Call for Submissions for our 38th volume.

 The theme of this year’s volume will be “Afro-Latin America and the Law: Pan American Connections.”